preetianand3/preetianand3/README.md

 - 👩‍🎓 I'm a 4th year Engineering student in electronics and communication field📡🔌⚡
 - 🔧 My interest lies in core electronics and embedded systems
 - 🌱 I’m currently learning programming in python🐍 to explore machine learning📊🤖
-- 🚴 Hobbies: Watching Anime🍥, surfing anywhere in the internet to explore👾🔍🌏
+- 🚴 Hobbies: Watching Anime🍥, surfing anywhere in the internet to explore👾🔍🌏, Psychology 🧠🧘🎭
 - 😄 Pronouns: she/her♀
 - ⚡ Fun fact: I'm simply curious